lilyhanhub/kickstarter-analysis/README.md

   * Challenges:
     * To set a filter on theater category for Louise's campaign project, but the original Kickstarer worksheet only consists a combined "Category and
       Subcategory" column.
 Therefore, splitting the Kickstarter "Category and Subcategory" column into two distinct columns "Parent Category" and
       "Subcategory" is the key to solve the issue.
-In order to accomplish the task, I learned to use the "Convert Text to Columns Wizard" under the Data tab to break down the data into two categories.
+In order to accomplish the task, I used the "Convert Text to Columns Wizard" under the Data tab to break down the data into two categories.

     For more information, See [the line with markers chart visualizing the relationship between outcomes and launch month.](/Theater_Outcomes_vs_Launch.png)